 Distributions on units held in a Registered Plan are automatically reinvested in additional units of the Fund.
 Distributions on units held outside a Registered Plan are automatically reinvested in additional units of the Fund, unless you provide us a written request that you wish to receive them in cash.

-Sun Life Amundi Emerging Markets Debt Fund
+Sun Life MFS Global Core Plus Bond Fund (formerly, Sun Life Amundi Emerging Markets Debt Fund)